Does GenAI Make Usability Testing Obsolete?: UX-LLM Approach

 OpenAI's API\footnote{\url{https://platform.openai.com/docs/api-reference}} accepts a list of messages as input for their LLMs.
 UX-LLM utilises two types of messages: one for the system and another for user input, which can be seen in Listings \ref{lst:systemPrompt} and \ref{lst:userPrompt}, respectively.
 The system prompt provides high-level instructions on the behaviour expected from the model.
 Conversely, the user message is assembled using the information provided by the user about their app view.

-Using two own apps previously developed and released on AppStore by the first author, we experimented with various Prompt Engineering strategies and tactics from the OpenAI documentation\footnote{\url{https://platform.openai.com/docs/guides/prompt-engineering}} to enhance the LLM performance.
-One tactic is to “Ask the model to adopt a persona”, which we used in the system prompt where the LLM is instructed to act as a UX expert.
+Using several app projects which we had access to and were familiar with (but different from those used in the evaluation), we experimented with various Prompt Engineering strategies and tactics from the OpenAI documentation\footnote{\url{https://platform.openai.com/docs/guides/prompt-engineering}} to enhance the LLM performance.
+One tactic is to ``Ask the model to adopt a persona'', which we used in the system prompt where the LLM is instructed to act as a UX expert.
 Furthermore, the model was instructed to respond using domain-specific language, avoiding any mention of code.
 This helps focus the responses, facilitates more user-like feedback, and ensures accessibility to non-technical stakeholders.

-Using the strategy: “Write clear instructions”, we tested different user and system prompts.
+Using the strategy: ``Write clear instructions'', we tested different user and system prompts.
 We particularly tested more detailed system prompts, where the LLM was guided to pinpoint issues using a pre-defined set of usability attributes such as effectiveness.
 However, in the end, we opted for a more open-ended question, allowing the LLM to freely identify any usability issues it could find, thereby enabling a more exploratory discovery of potential issues.

-Another tactic employed is: “Provide examples”, commonly referred to as few-shot prompting \cite{ye2022unreliability}.
+Another tactic employed is: ``Provide examples'', commonly referred to as few-shot prompting \cite{ye2022unreliability}.
 It enhances the LLM results by directing the output towards a desired direction \cite{liu2023pre}.
-Similarly, we implemented one-shot prompting by presenting an example usability issue in the system prompt: “Lack of visual feedback on user interactions”.
+Similarly, we implemented one-shot prompting by presenting an example usability issue in the system prompt: ``Lack of visual feedback on user interactions''.

-Another tactic we used is: “Use delimiters to clearly indicate distinct parts of the input”.
+Another tactic we used is: ``Use delimiters to clearly indicate distinct parts of the input''.
 This is particularly useful in organising the user prompt, thus dividing the different sections: app overview, user task, image, and source code.
 Based on the documentation, this structure should help the LLM understand and process each part of the prompt effectively.